HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Where To Measure Internal Meat Temperature

-You can monitor the breast temperature during cooking with a probe thermometer, but don't trust it completely—it may give a false low reading.
-Take a look at the estimated cooking times below and begin paying attention to internal temp at least 30 minutes before the low end of the estimated time range.
-Double-check the temperature by either inserting the probe thermometer in several locations in the breast, or by using another instant-read thermometer in addition to the probe thermometer.
+Take a look at the estimated cooking times below and begin paying attention to internal temp 30-60 minutes before the low end of the estimated time range.
+Double-check the temperature by either inserting the probe thermometer in several locations in the breast or by using another instant-read thermometer in addition to the probe thermometer.

 Ignore The Pop-Up Timer